desdelgado/Predicting-Roses/README.md

 Predicting_Roses - Modeling of custom-built dataset and conclusion.

-Model_Vs_Girlfriend - Comparing the best model we could come up with given the data to my girlfriend's picks.
+Model_Vs_Girlfriend - Comparing the best model we could come up with using our custom built dataset to my girlfriend's picks.